Christofferson to the Mercury

 Maddie Nolan

-Maddie has signed in Puerto Rico with San German for the 2024 season!
+Maddie has signed in France with Limoges for the ’25-26 season!

 Ajulu Thatha

-Ajulu has signed with Willetton of the NBL1 West for the ’25 season!
+Ajulu has signed with Imortal in Portugal for the ’25-‘26 season!

 Moira “Mo” Joiner